How to Play Right-Hand and Artificial Harmonics on Classical Guitar

 To play right-hand harmonics:

-- Touch the string with the index (I) finger.
+- Touch the open string with the index (I) finger.

 Create Distance Between the Touch and Pluck